 In Winter 2018 my new script, in conjunction with Guildford Fringe, was “Peter Pan & The Loose Boys” – a skewed retelling of the old tale featuring an ageing Tinkerbell and Darling sisters instead of brothers.

 In 2019 a new version of Cinderella – “Ella” premiered as a teenage am-dram performance, and an adult version of the script is available to license.
+It was also performed by a youth theatre group in Lancashire.

 In 2019 I completed the script for “Troy Story“, which does everything (well, almost everything) that a Panto does, without being a Panto.
 It’s a Grecian romp which takes many liberties with the Trojan War.